INTERNATIONAL

 US Equities

 Adjusting projections.
-Potential limited as long as geopolitical and inflation pressures do not abate.
+Limited potential as long as geopolitical and inflationary pressures persist

 Share

-The high premium that equities continue to offer relative to real interest rate levels continues to justify their overweighting relative to fixed income.
+The high premium that stocks continue to offer relative to real interest rates continues to justify their overweighting relative to fixed income.

-This week we will delve deeper into what this means in practice in terms of the potential for U.S. equities.
+This week, we will take a closer look at what this means in practice in terms of the potential of US equities.

-It is true that the market has so far digested relatively well the "harder tone" set by the Fed, with the understanding that the Fed will be able to achieve a "soft landing of the economy" and not make a policy mistake that will end in a recession .
+It is true that the market has so far digested relatively well the "tougher tone" set by the Fed, on the understanding that it will be able to achieve a "soft landing for the economy" and not make a policy mistake that ends in a recession.

-We subscribe that for now the risks of recession are limited and that the U.S. economy is in good shape to absorb a less friendly monetary policy and therefore the expected corporate earnings growth of around +8% for S&P 500 companies would not be "at risk".
+We agree that, for now, the risks of recession are limited and that the US economy is in good shape to absorb a less accommodative monetary policy.
+Therefore, the expected growth in corporate earnings of around +8% for S&P 500 companies would not be "at risk."

-Now, as inflation risks remain high, at least for the first half of 2022, the market has been leaning towards a more aggressive monetary normalization process than the one set by the Fed just a week ago or, in other words, the guidance for the next 2 years of federal funds rates (2.8%), could end up being brought forward almost completely for this year .
+However, as inflation risks remain high, at least through the first half of 2022, the market has been leaning toward a more aggressive monetary normalization process than that established by the Fed just a week ago.
+In other words, the guidance for federal funds rates over the next two years (2.8%) could end up being brought forward almost entirely to this year.

-Proof of this is that expectations of further rate hikes for the May and June FOMC meetings have begun to incorporate a growing probability of 50 bp per meeting (+68% and +71% probability, respectively), strengthened by Powell's own statements and those of other Fed members in recent days who have made it clear that "priority" today is price stability.
-The attached table also shows that the probability that the rate will end this year at 2.8% has already reached 32%, a low but increasing probability.
+Proof of this is that expectations of further rate hikes at the May and June FOMC meetings have begun to incorporate a growing probability of 50 bp per meeting (probability of +68% and +71% respectively), reinforced by statements made by Powell and other Fed members in recent days, who have made it clear that price stability is the "priority" today.
+The attached table also shows that the probability of the rate ending this year at 2.8% is already 32%, a low but growing probability.

-Of course, this is putting additional pressure on market rates, with the 2-year treasury trading above 2.1% and 10-year rates almost at 2.4%, which is pretty much the levels we expected for 2022, but which we now believe could be closer to 2.7%.
-Implicit in this is a further flattening of the yield curve and potential inversion of the curve later in the year.
+Of course, this is putting additional pressure on market rates, with the 2-year Treasury trading above 2.1% and 10-year rates at almost 2.4%, which is practically the levels we expected for 2022, but now we believe could be closer to 2.7%.
+This implies a further flattening of the yield curve and a potential inversion of the curve later in the year.

-With this in mind, we see very limited multiple expansion potential for equities, and the upside potential is played entirely on expected corporate earnings growth.
+With this in mind, we see very limited potential for equity multiples to expand, and the upside potential is entirely dependent on expected corporate earnings growth.

-For the time being, the market is supported by real rates that remain very expansionary (-70 bps for the 10-year), levels that we consider very low compared to other monetary normalization processes.
-While it is difficult to underwrite positive real rates, given the "higher tolerance" for inflation than in past cycles, we do believe that real rates could very well approach more neutral levels going forward.
+For now, the market is holding steady at real rates that remain very expansionary (-70 bp at 10 years), levels that we consider very low compared to other monetary normalization processes.
+Although it is difficult to subscribe to positive real rates, given the "greater tolerance" for inflation than in past cycles, we believe that real rates could well approach more neutral levels going forward.

-All in all we are adjusting our projections for the S&P 500 to levels of 4,600 points, consistent with an expected EPS of US$225 per share, a P/U fwd multiple of around 20x and 10-year real rates of -0.3%.
-Implicit in this is some ERP (equity risk premiun) compression from the current 580bp to levels closer to 530bp, which are basically the levels prior to the geopolitical crisis in Ukraine.
+All in all, we are adjusting our projections for the S&P 500 to levels of 4,600 points, consistent with an expected EPS of US$225 per share, a forward P/E multiple of around 20x, and real 10-year rates of -0.3%.
+This implies some compression of the ERP (equity risk premium) from the current 580 bp to levels closer to 530 bp, which are basically the levels prior to the geopolitical crisis in Ukraine.

-The high premium that equities continue to offer relative to real interest rate levels continues to justify their overweighting relative to fixed income.
+The high premium that stocks continue to offer relative to real interest rates continues to justify their overweighting relative to fixed income.

-As the question is recurring, we are incorporating a sensitization for a potential recession scenario, taking as a baseline the average EPS decline around recessions (-13%), whereby the S&P 500 would adjust to 3,600 levels matching the median recession adjustment (-24%).
+As this is a recurring question, we are incorporating awareness of a potential recession scenario, taking as a baseline the average decline in EPS around recessions (-13%), which would bring the S&P 500 to levels of 3,600, matching the median adjustment for recessions (-24%).

-If geopolitical and inflation pressures ease later in the year, our bullish case considers levels closer to 5,000.
+If geopolitical and inflationary pressures ease later in the year, our bullish case considers levels closer to 5,000.

 Humberto Mora